Route Overview

 Great Blasket Visitor Centre

 The Blasket Islands was once home to many Irish-speaking inhabitants, and was used by many Irish-language writers as a sanctuary to learn and hone their skills.
-There has been no human civilisation living on the Blasket Islands since 1953 as it was deemed too unsafe as a result of its remoteness.
+The islands were abandoned in 1954 due to population decline and because it was deemed unsafe as a result of its remoteness.
 The Great Blasket visitor centre details the lives of the people who used to inhabit it while also displaying local flora and fauna.
-The building looks over the Great Blasket giving you the best views.
+The centre was updated and refurbished with a new and imaginative multi-media experience detailing the unique oral culture of the Irish speakers on the island.
+The building looks over the Great Blasket giving you some spectacular views.

 Spectacular Views of the Dingle Peninsula